I’ve often mentioned how crucial it has been to my recovery that I made basic changes in my work and way of living as a whole.

 As if to prove that, I kept trying to write in my spare time but soon hit a wall of fear that I couldn’t break through.
 My mind stopped working, and I felt only confirmation of the belief that I simply couldn’t do it.

-That was the real defeat, the lowering of expectations, the giving up.
+That was the real defeat, the lowering of expectations, the giving up, losing hope.

-Jane Chin recently wrote two posts I find helpful in thinking about living in a trap like this.
+Jane Chin wrote two posts [alas, no longer available online] I find helpful in thinking about living in a trap like this.
 One talks about Why Failure is Good.
 If you always avoid the possibility of falling short, you will never learn that failures are survivable and can teach resilience.

 The other is I Don’t Know What I Want to Be When I Grow Up.
 If you’re preoccupied, even well into life, with the question of what you want to be, you can avoid exploring any new interest because it couldn’t possibly be the final answer.